CanaceWong/NotaBene/README.md

 6. User can create and set multiple reminders
 7. Password reset option
 8. User separation; you can’t see other users’ NotaBene accounts or entries
-9. Option to upload multiple images from camera or phone library
+9. Option to upload multiple images from phone library
 10. User can also save multiple images in an entry
 11. Images can be expanded when in show-view